smartsheet-platform/backup-java/README.md

 How it works
 --------
-* The backup utility checks whether the specified output directory already exists.
-If it does, the utility renames the directory to include its last modified timestamp, and creates a new output directory.
+* The backup utility will create a new folder with a timestamp in the user defined back up directory.
+This folder is used as the base folder for the backup process.
 * For each active user in the account, the backup utility first creates a local directory that matches the user's email address, and then retrieves and backs up all the sheets owned by that user.
 * Within each user's directory, the sheets are organized hierarchically (by folders and workspaces) to match the user's Home tab hierarchy in Smartsheet.
 * Each sheet is saved as an XLS file that matches the Sheet's name, with discussions saved on a second tab inside the XLS file.
 All file attachments are saved in a directory named "[Sheet Name] - attachments".